-THAT the October 8, 2019 Committee of the Whole Meeting be adjourned.
+Moved by Trustee Prince THAT the October 8, 2019 Committee of the Whole Meeting be adjourned.
+CARRIED This meeting was adjourned at 8:58 p.m.

-Niagara Catholic District School Board

-Minutes of the Committee of the Whole Meeting
+Minutes of the Committee of the Whole Meeting of the Niagara Catholic District School Board held on October 8, 2019.

-October 8, 2019

-Page 6 of 6